top of page

 Pelikan M100 (1966-1970)

-Model M100 was introduced in 1966, the next year Pelikan M series were introduced.
-All in solid 14 carat gold (nib, cap top, cap tube, clip, sleeve, barrel ring, and turning knob)⁽¹⁾, the model was the most luxurious fountain pen in the series.
-It was, so to speak, the successor to 700NN.
-The internal structures (nib, thermic-regulator, filling mechanism) were the same as that of M30.
-M100 was similar in appearance to M60, which was in all rolled gold, with a few differences: M100's surface was all guilloché, while M60's was striped along its entire length.
-M100's surface was engraved "14C-585" all over as shown below.
+The model M100 was introduced in 1966, the next year Pelikan M series were introduced.
+Almost all parts in solid 14 carat gold (nib, cap top overlay, cap tube overlay, clip, sleeve, section ring, and turning knob overlay)⁽¹⁾, the model was the most luxurious fountain pen in the series.
+It was, so to speak, the successor to the model 700NN.
+The internal structures (nib, thermic-regulator, filling mechanism) were the same as that of the model M30.
+The model M100 was similar in appearance to the model M60, which was all gold filled, with a few differences: The model M100's surface was all guilloché, while the model M60's was striped along its entire length.
+The model M100's surface was engraved "14C-585" all over as shown below.

 Note;⁽¹⁾For each solid gold part, hallmark "14C-585" was inscribed.